dhdaines/playa/README.md

     ...
 ```

-For the moment PLAYA, following the PDF specification, considers the
+By default PLAYA, following the PDF specification, considers the
 grouping of glyphs into strings irrelevant by default, but if you
 really need to know, you can iterate over these, and *then* over the
 individual glyphs: